bitfocus/companion-module-middleman-adit/HELP.md

-## Generic WebSocket
+## Module to control AdIT software instance

 ### Configuration
-* Type in the IP address and port of the device.
+* Type in the IP addresses and port numbers for AdIT management service & instance, and select the desired AdIT channel to interact with.

 ### Available Actions
-* Send Command
+* Set Variable Value
+* Evaluate Messaging Rule

 ### Available Feedbacks
-* Update Variable
+* None